LucasPaesen/samenvattingen/test_cn2.md

 Is often used before a DHCP spoofing attack to deny service to the legitimate DHCP server.

 **DHCP snooping:**
 Specifies which switch ports van respond to DHCP requests.
+Example:
 ```
 ip dhcp snooping
 ip dhcp snooping vlan 10,20